 19th-20th May 2018

-This is a weekend workshop where the 19th we shoot the subject all day, on the 20th, Pete and Vicki teach you how to edit your subjects due to the technique that Pete teaches you on the 19th.
+Join Pete and Vicki and this is a weekend workshop where the 19th we shoot the subject all day, on the 20th, Pete and Vicki teach you how to edit your subjects due to the technique that Pete teaches you on the 19th.
 This is an excellent way of learning macro and equally importantly, to have time to be taught to edit and put into practice what you did the day before with Pete there to guide you through the process.

 Your money goes towards bus hire and the hiring of a venue to teach you how to process your images.

 On the second day you will be inside the venue for much of the day where Pete will take you through the technique of gaining the highest possible sharpness for your Macro Photography and this is an extension on the day before where you were taught how to shoot.